 Additionally, bats pollinate flowers and promote plant growth.
 Protecting trees and other vegetation decreases atmospheric pollution.
 A single tree can filter 48 pounds of greenhouse gas emissions annually.
 Processing surface pollution limits the accumulation of pollutants in the environment.

 When we preserve bird species, we also improve atmospheric conditions.
 Optimizing wind turbines to enhance biodiversity can further decrease emissions.
 Together, environmental conservation efforts and renewable energy production can prevent climate change.

 You can help protect bird species and the global ecosystem by voting for change.
+Wind farms and birds need to have a better relationship.
 We must improve our on and off-shore wind power production regulations.
 Additionally, you can reach out to your local government officials and develop species protection programs, fighting for efficient migration mapping before installing turbines.

 Like what you read?
 Join other Environment.co readers!